SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 :newTerm:`Classes` and :newTerm:`structures` are general-purpose,
 flexible constructs that become the building blocks of your program's code.
-You define properties and methods to add functionality to your classes and structures, using exactly the same syntax as for constants, variables, and functions.
+You define properties and methods to add functionality to your classes and structures by using exactly the same syntax as for constants, variables, and functions.

 Unlike other programming languages,
 Swift does not require you to create separate interface and implementation files